Towed Water Generator

 Water Generator Performance

 On the trip from Cape Fear, NC to Bermuda, we tracked our electricity usage for the trip.
 For 98 hours of sailing, we averaged a power usage of 6.5 amps.
 Our main power users were the autopilot, the refrigeration unit, and navigation lights.
 The power usage agreed with our historical usage from previous years.
 On the return trip from Bermuda to Portsmouth, RI, we towed the Ferris Waterpower 200 for 58 hours of sailing time.
 During this trip, our average power usage was 3.1 amps.
 The boat's average speed during both trips was approximately the same.
-See the table on page 12 for a summary of these results.

 We attribute the reduction in amps used to the power generated by the towed generator.
 We were able to monitor the generator's current output with the ammeter on the Ferris panel and the Link 2000R.